Google faces EU break-up order over anti-competitive adtech practices

 She said the EU had closely cooperated with competition authorities in the United States and the UK.

+The European Publishers Council, which filed a complaint to the Commission last year, welcomed the charge.

-The Commission said it took issue with Google favouring its own online display advertising technology services to the detriment of competing providers of advertising technology services, advertisers and online publishers.
+The Commission said Google favours its own online display advertising technology services to the detriment of competing providers of advertising technology services, advertisers and online publishers.

 It said Google has abused its dominance since 2014 by favouring its own ad exchange AdX in the ad selection auction by its dominant publisher ad server DFP, and also by favouring AdX in the way its ad buying tools Google Ads and DV360 place bids on ad exchanges.